Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 Guidelines for Cog Creators
 ---------------------------

-The following are a list of guidelines cog creators should strive to follow.
+The following are a list of guidelines Cog Creators should strive to follow.
 Not all of these are strict requirements (some are) but are all generally advisable.

 1. Cog names should be TitleCased and only contain alphabetic characters.